-Thanks to a generous gift from Charles Dana Gibson and Kay Gibson in 1999, and a couple of additions, the Land Trust owns and manages the Gibson Preserve, 165 wild acres on the Georges River in Searsmont.
-The preserve has a four-mile trail network with great summer hiking and winter cross-country skiing and snowshoeing opportunities.
+Thanks to generous gifts from Charles Dana and Kay Gibson, the Land Trust owns and manages the Gibson Preserve, 165 wild acres on the Georges River in Searsmont.

 The property supports spruce-fir forest, meadows, and fields and has over one mile of frontage on the Georges River.
 The forest here is relatively even-aged and is estimated to be about 50-60 years old.
 The large softwood stumps are evidence of past harvesting.
 A natural resources inventory found five amphibians, three reptiles, 59 birds, and 14 mammal species.
 The Gibson Preserve is managed for high quality wildlife habitat.

 The Gibson Preserve is open to the public for day-use only; no hunting or overnight camping is allowed.
-The property has four miles of trails that provide great views of the upper Georges River, and it connects to the Ridge to River Trail.
+The property has 4 miles of trails perfect for hiking and skiing, that provide great views of the upper Georges River, and it connects to the Ridge to River Trail.